Self-directed EWR Plan

-Electric customers who are eligible to participate in the self-directed EO plans are non-residential and determined by their peak demand use.
+Electric customers who are eligible to participate in the self-directed EWR plans are non-residential and determined by their peak demand use.

-Note that all but the largest customers must use the services of an Energy Optimization Service Company (EOSC) to develop and implement their self-directed plan.
+Please note that all but the largest customers must use the services of an Energy Waste Reduction Service Company (EWRSC) to develop and implement their self-directed plan.

 Links to self-directed plan forms and examples are found below.
 (Forms and instructions were approved in Docket No. U-16563.)
-Customers considering a self-direct EO plan are encouraged to contact their electric utility for provider specific enrollment procedures.
-New plans and plan term extensions must be submitted to the provider by July 15th, (October 15th in 2011), preceding the plan year.
-Information regarding EOSCs is available at this link.
+Customers considering a self-direct EWR plan are encouraged to contact their electric utility for provider specific enrollment procedures.
+New plans and plan term extensions must be submitted to the provider by July 15th preceding the plan year.
+Information regarding EWRSCs is available at this link.

 Self-direct plan results shall be reported using the Annual Report Template found below and submitted to the electric utility by March 1st following the plan year.
 Please address any questions to Dave Walker.